Yetur Gross-Matos

-Yetur Akkub Gross-Matos (born February 26, 1998) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Penn State Nittany Lions and was selected by the Carolina Panthers in the second round of the 2020 NFL draft.
+Yetur Akkub Gross-Matos (born February 26, 1998) is an American professional football defensive end.
+He was selected by the Carolina Panthers in the second round of the 2020 NFL draft, and has also played for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

 Early life

 Gross-Matos was born in Atlantic City, New Jersey but grew up in Fredericksburg, Virginia.
 When Gross-Matos was two years old, his biological father died after a boating accident while trying to rescue Yetur from drowning.
 When he was 10, his brother died from a lightning strike while they were playing baseball.

 Gross-Matos attended Chancellor High School in Spotsylvania County, Virginia.
 During his high school career, he had 37 sacks.
 He committed to Pennsylvania State University to play college football.

 College career

 As a true freshman in 2017, Gross-Matos played in all 13 games and had 17 tackles and 1.5 sacks.
 As a sophomore in 2018, he started all 13 games and had 54 tackles and eight sacks.
 After a junior year with 14 tackles for loss and 9.5 sacks, Gross-Matos decided to forgo his senior year and declared for the 2020 NFL draft.